ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/binoculars_score_plot_chart_new.png)

+_Average Binoculars score for AI and Non-AI written code, at each token length_

 This chart shows a clear change in the Binoculars scores for AI and non-AI code for token lengths above and below 200 tokens.
 Below 200 tokens, we see the expected higher Binoculars scores for non-AI code, compared to AI code.
 However, above 200 tokens, the opposite is true.

 |                | Non-AI | AI    |